Diversity and Inclusion

 - The Complainant should report the matter in writing to the Club Committee The report should include:

-- details of the event and when and where it took place;
+- details of the event, including when and where it took place;

 - witness details and copies of any witness statements;

-- names of any others who have been treated similarly (provided they consent);
+- names of any others who claim to have been treated similarly (provided they consent);

 - details of any former complaints made about the incident, including the date and to whom such complaint was made;